 This document spells out the policies and procedures for reporting and investigating allegations of

-research misconduct, and for the required notifications to external agencies, including federal agencies, of

-such allegations and investigations.
+research misconduct by Fresno State faculty, staff, students and associates.
+It also outlines the required notifications to campus units, as well as external (including federal) agenciesofuch allegations and investigations.
 This policy addresses only research misconduct as defined below.

 Allegations of misconduct outside the scope of this policy should be directed to the appropriate